arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/python-arduino-data-exchange/content.md

 python-sensor-rpc_1  | Altitude:  311.0769348144531
 ```

- Keep in mind that, whenever you change anything in the Python script on your computer you will have to sync it back to the X8 and re-build the container:
+ Keep in mind that, whenever you change anything in the Python® script on your computer you will have to sync it back to the X8 and re-build the container:

 ```
 # On your computer